Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/2-4-console.md

 ---
-title: "2.4 Use Console to Manage Your Mining"
+title: "2.4 Use the Phala App to Manage Your Mining"
 weight: 6024
 menu:
   docs: